inkVerb/VIP/601/Lesson-10.md

 - *Alters "from" IP address*
 - *Protects the internal network from the Internet*
 - *Comensates for the non-routable nature of most internal networks being private*
-- *Masquerade is a type of SNAT*
+- ***Masquerade** implements SNAT for DHCP*
-  - *On a DHCP outbound interface, Masquerade implements the SNAT*
+  - *On a DHCP-created outbound interface address, Masquerade implements the SNAT public IP address*
-  - *On a statick outbound interface, SNAT specifies the public IP address*
+  - *On a statick outbound interface address, SNAT specifies the public IP address without Masquerade*
 - *Usually in the post-routing chain of the NAT table*
 - Workflow:
   - Packet is addressed to the IP of the remote system